 We are interested in proposals for research in lower-income countries across Africa and Asia.
 Research from middle-income countries may also be considered if it focuses on particularly innovative policies or technologies from which low-income countries can learn useful lessons.
 We particularly value proposals from low-income country researchers or teams that include joint efforts between Northern and Southern researchers.

-We will prioritise proposals submitted before April 18th, as we aim to fund research that can be completed in 2021.
-At the same time, we are open to longer-term projects that span up to two years maximum.
+The deadline for submitting a proposal is February 28th, as we aim to fund research that can be completed in 2022.
+At the same time, we are open to longer-term projects.
 Research grants can be small or large based on the scale of the project and the research methodology proposed, but proposals must be clear about the specific research questions to be answered and the objectives and scope of the project.
 Research grants can cover researcher fees as well as costs directly related to the research.

-Please submit your initial brief proposal via this form.
+Please submit your initial brief proposal via this form (selecting DIGITAX as the research theme).

-Please send any queries relating to this call to the DigiTax Programme Lead Laura Munoz at email@example.com.
+Please send any queries relating to this call to the DIGITAX Research Lead Fabrizio Santoro at [email protected]